nathanpc/parse-parts/README.md

 # parse-parts

-A awesome script to parse your parts orders and build a spreadsheet.
+A program to help you organize and keep track of all the electronics parts you've ordered.